-The parameter $w^{cd}$ is the share of the durable goods in nominal consumption expenditures.
+The parameter w^{cd} is the share of the durable goods in nominal consumption expenditures.

-The model also includes a long-term interest rate $(RL_t)$ , which is governed by the expectations hypothesis subject to an exogenous term premia shock:
+The model also includes a long-term interest rate (RL_t) , which is governed by the expectations hypothesis subject to an exogenous term premiums shock:

-$$RL_t = \mathcal{E}t \left[ \prod{\tau=0}^N R\tau \right] \cdot \Upsilon_t. \tag{8}$$ where $\Upsilon$ is the exogenous term premium, governed by
+$$RL_t = \mathcal{E}t \left[\Pi{\tau=0}^N R\tau \right] \cdot \Upsilon_t. \tag{8}$$ where Υ is the exogenous term premium, governed by

-$$Ln\left(\Upsilon{t}\right) = \left(1 - \rho^{\Upsilon}\right) Ln\left(\Upsilon{}\right) + \rho^{\Upsilon} Ln\left(\Upsilon{t-1}\right) + \epsilon{t}^{\Upsilon}.$$ (9)
+$$Ln(\Upsilon_t) = (1 - \rho^{\Upsilon}) Ln(\Upsilon) + \rho^{\Upsilon} Ln(\Upsilon{t-1}) + \epsilon_t^{\Upsilon}.$$ (9)

-In this version of EDO, the long-term interest rate plays no allocative role; nonetheless, the term structure contains information on economic developments useful for forecasting (e.g., Edge, Kiley, and Laforte (2010)) and hence RL is included in the model and its estimation.
+In this version of EDO, the long-term interest rate plays no allocative role; nonetheless, the term structure contains information on economic developments useful for forecasting (for example, Edge, Kiley, and Laforte (2010)), and hence RL is included in the model and its estimation.

-2.7 Summary of Model Specification
+2.7 Summary of model specification

 Our brief presentation of the model highlights several points.
-First, although our model considers production and expenditure decisions in a bit more detail, it shares many similar features with other DSGE models in the literature, such as imperfect competition, nominal price and wage rigidities, and real frictions like adjustment costs and habit-persistence.
-The rich specification of structural shocks (to aggregate and investment-specific productivity, aggregate and sector-specific risk premiums, and mark-ups) and adjustment costs allows our model to be brought to the data with some chance of finding empirical validation.
+First, although our model considers production and expenditure decisions in a bit more detail, it shares many similar features with other

+DSGE models in the literature, such as imperfect competition, nominal price and wage rigidities, and real frictions like adjustment costs and habit-persistence.
+The rich specification of structural shocks (to aggregate and investment-specific productivity, aggregate and sector-specific risk premiums, and markups) and adjustment costs allows our model to be brought to the data with some chance of finding empirical validation.

-Within EDO, fluctuations in all economic variables are driven by thirteen structural shocks.
+Within EDO, fluctuations in all economic variables are driven by 13 structural shocks.
 It is most convenient to summarize these shocks into five broad categories:

-• Permanent technology shocks: This category consists of shocks to aggregate and investment-specific (or fast-growing sector) technology.

-- A labor supply shock: This shock affects the willingness to supply labor.
-As was apparent in our earlier description of the unemployment rate and in the presentation of the structural drivers below, this shock captures very persistent movements in unemployment that the model judges are not indicative of wage pressures.
-While EDO labels such movements labor supply shocks, an alternative interpretation would describe these as movements in unemployment that reflect persistent structural features not otherwise captured by the model. - Financial, or intertemporal, shocks: This category consists of shocks to risk premia.
-In EDO, variation in risk premia both the premium households' receive relative to the federal funds rate on nominal bond holdings and the additional variation in discount rates applied to the investment decisions of capital intermediaries are purely exogenous.
-Nonetheless, the specification captures aspects of related models with more explicit financial sectors (e.g., Bernanke, Gertler, and Gilchrist (1999)), as we discuss in our presentation of the model's properties below. - Markup shocks: This category includes the price and wage markup shocks. - Other demand shocks: This category includes the shock to autonomous demand and a monetary policy shock.
+- Permanent technology shocks: This category consists of shocks to aggregate and investmentspecific (or fast-growing sector) technology. - A labor supply shock: This shock affects the willingness to supply labor.
+As was apparent in our earlier description of labor market dynamics and in the presentation of the structural drivers below, this shock captures the dynamics of the labor force participation rate in the sample and those of employment.
+While EDO labels such movements labor supply shocks, an alternative interpretation would describe these as movements in the labor force and employment that reflect structural features not otherwise captured by the model. - Financial, or intertemporal, shocks: This category consists of shocks to risk premiums.
+In EDO, variation in risk premiums -both the premium households receive relative to the federal funds rate on nominal bond holdings and the additional variation in discount rates applied to the investment decisions of capital intermediaries -are purely exogenous.
+Nonetheless, the specification captures aspects of related models with more explicit financial sectors (for example, Bernanke, Gertler, and Gilchrist (1999)), as we discuss in our presentation of the model's properties below. - Markup shocks: This category includes the price and wage markup shocks. - Other demand shocks: This category includes the shock to autonomous demand and a monetary policy shock.